 Something Wild: Seals at Isles of Shoals

-On a Tuesday morning last summer, Chris Martin boarded the John B. Heiser, a 33-foot research vessel, headed for Duck Island.
+On a Tuesday morning in summer, 2017, Chris Martin boarded the John B. Heiser, a 33-foot research vessel, headed for Duck Island.
 Mission: to count seals.

 The census is conducted by Shoals Marine Laboratory, and the small but hearty troupe on board include Ian Breslow, a recent grad from Cornell University and intern at Shoals.
 His charge on this outing is photography, a critical element for determining an accurate count.
 From 50 yards, one seal looks very much like another, but zooming in on digital photos later in the lab makes it easier to count the seals and find identifying markers, and to differentiate between the gray seal and its smaller cousin, the harbor seal.

 Before long the engine slows down, we’ve arrived at our destination: Duck Island and the many rock ledges that surround it.
 There’s not much to Duck Island, It’s small, remote, uninhabited; in short, a perfect place for seals to “haul out.”
 And it’s time for Ian to get to work.